 Because of the close interaction between religion and culture, change happens at a very slow rate -- often over generations.
 For example, in the U.S. the level of acceptance of inter-racial marriage increased over the latter part of the 20th century by only about 1 percentage point a year; acceptance of same-sex marriage since 1988 has been increasing somewhat faster -- about 1.7 percentage points a year.

 - In science, all beliefs are open to falsification.

 Scientists know that their beliefs only approximate reality.
 Their beliefs are

 grounded in observations.
-They expect and aggressively search out change, which can happen quickly.
+They expect and aggressively search out reality through observation and study.
+Change can happen quickly.

 Past Conflicts, Now Settled:

 Ever since the time of the scientist Galileo, there have been continual battles in the West between

 the dominant religion (Christianity) and persons who propose conflicting social, medical,